 The fashion industry is responsible for a huge amount of waste every year.
 Fight the waste by buying a rucksack made from recycled materials.

 Ever wondered what happens to old truck tarpaulins?
 Well, mystery solved!
 Freitag takes them and transforms them into amazing bags of all shapes and sizes.
-The tarpaulins are combined with recycled bottles to create a yarn that is water-resistant, durable and relatively soft.
+The tarpaulins are combined with recycled plastic bottles to create a yarn that is water-resistant, durable and relatively soft.
 These bags are truly unique and sustainable down to the way they’re dyed.
 Freitag use the spinneret technique that consumes less water, chemicals and energy than traditional dyeing techniques.
 Freitag are so committed to circular close-loop models that in 2016 they opted to abandon the classic hierarchical structure within their business in favour of holacracy, or self-management.
 Get your special Freitag bag from Freedom in Aalst or Dendermonde.

 No animals were harmed in the making of this bag